 Hikes at Steynshoop

-The Steynshoop Mountain Lodge property has hikes with colour-coded signs.
+The Steynshoop Mountain Lodge and Game Farm property has hikes with colour-coded signs.
 The property includes almost a kilometre of the top of the range above the lodge, as well as extensive indigenous forest immediately above it.
 Please note that all these routes cover stony, rocky terrain and require good walking boots or shoes.
 Guests should take a cell phone with the lodge number on it, so as to be able to ring if necessary and should advise the reception staff of your intended route, before going.

 The following are brief descriptions of the hikes within the property –